yext/answers-search-ui-sdk-docs/components/search-bar.md

   - property: allowEmptySearch
     type: boolean
     default: false
-    description: On vertical search only, allow a user to conduct an empty search.
+    description: Allow a user to conduct an empty search.
 Should be set to true if the defaultInitialSearch in the [top level search configuration](/core-concepts/initialization) is "".
   - property: autoFocus
     type: boolean
     default: false